plone/plone.testing/README.txt

 On set-up, the layer will configure a Zope environment with:

-* Debug mode enabled
+* Debug mode enabled.
-* ZEO client cache disabled
+* ZEO client cache disabled.
-* Some patches installed, which speed up Zope startup by disabling the help system and some other superfluous aspects of Zope
+* Some patches installed, which speed up Zope startup by disabling the help system and some other superfluous aspects of Zope.
-* One thread (this only really affects the ``ZSERVER`` and ``FTP_SERVER`` layers)
+* One thread (this only really affects the ``ZSERVER`` and ``FTP_SERVER`` layers).
 * A pristine database using ``DemoStorage``, exposed as the resource ``zodbDB``.
 Zope is configured to use this database in a way that will also work if the ``zodbDB`` resource is shadowed using the pattern shown